TheoSvS/DirtMuncher/README.md

 Another way is storing only the dirty patch coordinates, in a Hashmap, where key is the X coordinate of the dirty patches, and Y coordinate is stored in HashSets that are the values of the HashMap.

+Regarding time complexity, both solutions have a constant lookup time O(1).

+However the memory footprint may differ based on the following.
 There is a ratio used to define the relationship of the number of dirty patches to the number of viable positions in the room.
 This is called the DirtRatio.